TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Evaluation

-For all our experiments, we use the same system architecture.
-We quantify the overhead of \textbf{\oursystem}, compare it to the \textbf{plaintext} setting operating over data in the clear, i.e., 64-bit unencrypted values, and \textbf{strawman} where we consider two alternative encryption schemes for the \chunksum, i.e., \textit{Paillier} and \textit{EC-ElGamal}.
-For fairness, in all settings, the system operates with compressed data chunks.
-For \oursystem and strawman, we use 128-bit security~\cite{nistrecommendation}.
-This corresponds to 3072-bit keys for Paillier and a 256-bit elliptic curve for EC-ElGamal (i.e., prime256v1 in OpenSSL).
+We quantify the overhead of \textbf{\oursystem} (confidentiality) and \textbf{\oursystemPlus} (confidentiality plus query verification), and compare it to \textit{(i)}~operating on \textbf{plaintext} as the baseline, and \textit{(ii)}~\textbf{prior work} where we consider alternative encryption schemes for encrypting the \chunksum, i.e., \textit{Paillier} (used in CryptDB~\cite{cryptdb}), \textit{EC-ElGamal} (used in Pilatus~\cite{pilatus}) and \textit{ASHE} (used in Seabed~\cite{seabed}).
+For access control, we compare to a strawman solution and a construction of KP-ABE (used in Sieve~\cite{Sieve}), that we use to realize temporal access control similar to that supported by HEAC. \shorten{For fairness, in all settings, the system operates with compressed data chunks.} Unless noted otherwise, we use 128-bit security~\cite{nistrecommendation}, i.e., 3072-bit keys for Paillier and 256-bit elliptic curves for EC-ElGamal (i.e., prime256v1).
+For the microbenchmarks, we use synthetic large data that resembles the mhealth application (\rsec{eval:e2e}) dataset.

-In the microbenchmarks, we consider the latency of index updates and query processing without accounting for network delay.
-In all experiments, we instantiate $64$-ary index trees and a keystream with one~billion keys via the key derivation tree.

-For the E2E system benchmark, we use workloads of an mhealth and a DevOps application.
-For the mhealth, we consider a health monitoring wearable~\cite{medicalhealthtracker}, which collects 12 different metrics at 50~Hz, where we set the chunk length to 10~s holding up to 500 data points.
-In the DevOps scenario, we utilize a synthesized CPU monitoring workload generated by the time series benchmark suite~\cite{timescalebenchmarkframework} with 10 metrics, 100 hosts, 10 s data rate and a one-min chunk size $\Delta$.
-For both, we generate the load on a machine with 100 threads, where each thread constantly performs four statistical queries after each chunk ingest for the experiment duration of half an hour excluding warm-up and cool-down phases.
-On the server side, we run a Cassandra and a \oursystem instance on the same machine for the mhealth app and separate them in the DevOps scenario.
-The network latency between the client and server is about 0.6~ms.